-Responsibility for litter control on state highways is shared between WSDOT and the Washington State Department of Ecology (DOE).
+Responsibility for litter control on state highways is shared between WSDOT and WSDOE.

-DOE administers a fund generated through a state tax on the sale of all containerized goods, and is charged with leading education and prevention programs.
-DOE also utilizes a portion of the fund to pay for litter pick up programs which may be employed to assist with cleaning litter on state highways.
+WSDOE administers a fund generated through a state tax on the sale of all containerized goods, and is charged with leading education and prevention programs.
+WSDOE also utilizes a portion of the fund to pay for litter pick up programs, which may be employed to assist with cleaning litter on state highways.